nsmryan/itscomputersciencetime.com/inwork/2020-11-01-Scripting-C-Programs.md

 memory/hardware, which is a constant barrier to cross.
 Other languages that do not present this barrier would be Forth, Zig, and to some extent Rust (although that is a somewhat lacking capability for Rust in my current experience).

 I don't like having additional moving parts, so removing this barrier is important, the lack of garbage collection, and just in practice the fact that 3rd party hardware often has a C interface that would need to be wrapped to use in another language, leads me to use C in most cases.

 ## Limitations

 However, this is not ideal in several ways.
 I can make GUIs with LabWindows, and there are distribution options, but you ultimately need the NI CVI runtime installed to use them.
 This is not a deal breaker.
 The worse problem is that you need a license to develop with the environment, and only a few people I work with have a license.

+I have also experimented with a more 'direct' approach to GUIs- RXI's microui, with a custom SDL2 backend and the 'layout' library for laying out the screen.
+This works wonderfully- for some reason I find this kind of program much more fun to write then similar programs using a framework- but I have to admit its more of a developer tool setup then a productive one for non-software people.
+The GUIs are nice in a way, and responsive, but limited and with a certain roughness.

-The other significant problem is that while C is good when it matches the level of your problem, when you have larger problems, or goals that change quickly, it can be a burden.
+The other significant problem with C is that while C is good when it matches the level of your problem, when you have larger problems, or goals that change quickly, it can be a burden.

 There is a flexibility problem as well- if you have multiple devices, do you